TranThang-2804/dotfiles/README.md

 # Overview

-This repository provides a framework structure for storing all of your working environment configurations in a declarative way.
-This code skeleton uses Devbox for configuring the environment.
+This repository provides a framework structure for storing all of your working environment configurations in a declarative way, aiming to achieve a unified environment across different platforms and machines.
+The framework works by storing all configuration files in the `/config` folder, and creating symlinks from the configuration files in `/.config` to the files in this repository.
+This means that when you update the repository, all configuration files are automatically updated.

+Additionally, this framework uses Devbox to install all required binaries and maintain consistent versions across platforms on all machines.
 Please read the instructions below on how to use it.

+I use Taskfile for all CLI scripting to ensure easy maintenance and readability.

 This project requires executing a setup script to configure the local machine environment.
 Please follow the instructions below based on your operating system.